How to Start an In-Home Therapy Program for Your Child

-There are dozens of books on ABA, one-on-one early intervention therapies, and speech and sensory integration.
-What is truly scary–I own a good portion of them!
-What is even more scary–I have read most of them!
-I have tried to outline the books from which I received the most information I used to help my son Jeff.
+There are dozens of books on one-on-one early intervention therapies: ABA, speech, occupational, and sensory integration.
+What is truly scary – I own a good portion of them!
+What is even more scary – I have read most of them!
+At the end of this article you will find a list of books that were most helpful for my family.

 Starting a program in-home is a good idea versus starting with a center-based/school-based program.
 This helps ensure the program is productive and has good start.
 Many families find that starting in home gives the child comfort to learn.